Ubiquity (software)

-Ubiquity was the default installer for Ubuntu and its derivatives.
+Ubiquity is a graphical installer formerly used as the default installer for most Ubuntu variants and some of its derivatives.
 It is run from the Live CD or USB and can be triggered to run from the options on the device or on the desktop of the Live mode.
 It was first introduced in Ubuntu 6.06 LTS "Dapper Drake".
+Since Ubuntu Desktop 23.04, Ubuntu Desktop has used a newer installer based on the same Subiquity code base as Ubuntu Server.
 At program start, it allows the user to change the language to a local language if they prefer.
 It is designed to be easy to use.